JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes i understand what unwrapping does. how do i trigger it?

-NS: you go to UV edit
+NS: you go to UV edit.
-the is a special window
+that is a special window,
-UV Editing
+UV Editing,
-and then when there
+and then when there,
-select the object and go in edit mode
+select the object and go into edit mode

-NS: then you can see all the build and if ti s a simple one you can select all points in edit mode yes but that is Blender's default UV unwrap
+NS: then you can see all the build and if it is a simple one you can select all points in edit mode, but that is Blender's default UV unwrap

-NS: every object you add has a default UV setup may not necessary work for what you like to do
+NS: every object you add has a default UV setup that may not necessarily work for what you want to do

 JR: let's say that where i want to get to is to put a line of rivets around all the faces of my cube ...